Growth Metrics

 • Quarterly Share-based Compensation rose 24.51% to $25.9 million in Q3 2021 from the year-ago period, while the trailing twelve-month figure was $102.0 million through Aug 2021, up 22.89% year-over-year, with the annual reading at $107.0 million for FY2025, 20.22% up from the prior year.

-• Share-based Compensation for Q3 2021 was $25.9 million at Jabil, up from $18.8 million in the prior quarter.
+• Share-based Compensation was $25.9 million for Q3 2021 at Jabil, up from $18.8 million in the prior quarter.

-• The five-year high for Share-based Compensation was $45.0 million in Q4 2017, with the low at $13.5 million in Q3 2019.
+• Over five years, Share-based Compensation peaked at $45.0 million in Q4 2017 and troughed at $13.5 million in Q3 2019.

-• The sharpest move saw Share-based Compensation soared 15554.98% in 2017, then tumbled 61.65% in 2018.
+• Year-over-year, Share-based Compensation surged 15554.98% in 2017 and then plummeted 61.65% in 2018.

-• Over 5 years, Share-based Compensation stood at $45.0 million in 2017, then crashed by 61.65% to $17.2 million in 2018, then soared by 75.22% to $30.2 million in 2019, then grew by 10.98% to $33.5 million in 2020, then dropped by 22.84% to $25.9 million in 2021.
+• A 5-year view of Share-based Compensation shows it stood at $45.0 million in 2017, then plummeted by 61.65% to $17.2 million in 2018, then skyrocketed by 75.22% to $30.2 million in 2019, then increased by 10.98% to $33.5 million in 2020, then decreased by 22.84% to $25.9 million in 2021.